 Recognising that it would benefit from a more strategic and centralised approach to directing data quality, BA chose to evaluate a number of data quality software solutions from leading vendors.

-The Trillium Software System is a unified software platform consisting of a set of products that, together, provide a complete solution for data quality discovery, understanding, improvement and monitoring.
+Trillium DQ is a unified software platform consisting of a set of products that, together, provide a complete solution for data quality discovery, understanding, improvement and monitoring.
 These are features fundamental to BA’s data governance strategy as well as to immediate requirements.

 BA decided to first focus its data quality project on three years of historical customer reservation data; approximately 100 million records equating to around 4.5 terabytes of data held in a Teradata data warehouse.